endojs/endo/docs/draft-standalone-spec.md

           aRealm.evaluateProgram(`(${exprSrcString});`, endowments)
           ```

-Define the *shared globals* as all the standard shared globals defined above
-(i.e., without `Intl` by default) + `Realm` - `eval` - `Function`.
-Define the
-*shared primordials* as all the objects transitively reachable from the shared
-globals.
-Note that no global objects or evaluators are reachable from the shared primordials.
    1. Freeze all shared primordials.
 With the above omissions, there is no hidden
      state or ambient authority among the shared primordials, so transitive freezing means that the shared
      primordials are immutable and rom-able.